Edit

 Use a retrieval reasoning effort to control LLM usage

 Not all solutions benefit from LLM query planning and execution.
-If simplicity and speed outweigh the benefits the LLM query planning and context engineering provide, you can specify a minimal reasoning effort to prevent LLM processing in your pipeline.
+If simplicity and speed outweigh the benefits the LLM query planning and context engineering provide, specify a minimal reasoning effort to prevent LLM processing in your pipeline.

 For low and medium, the level of LLM processing is either a balanced or maximal approach that improves relevance.
 For more information, see Set the retrieval reasoning effort.